PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

 ## Tekton CLI

 Tekton CLI provides a command line interface to interact with Tekton.
 It provides a set of commands to interact with Tekton resources.
-It can be used to create, delete, list, describe, and update all Tekton resources such as pipelines, eventlisteners, template bindings, trigger templates etc. It is available for all platforms and can be installed from [here.](https://github.com/tektoncd/cli/releases)
+It can be used to create, delete, list, describe, and update all Tekton resources such as pipelines, eventlisteners, template bindings, trigger templates, etc. It is available for all platforms and can be installed from [here.](https://github.com/tektoncd/cli/releases)

 ## Tekton Dashboard